 Inspire 2 Standard / Pro / Premium / Cinema Premium

 This is magnificent news if you are a DJI owner who happens to be using one of the systems listen on that list.
 Especially since this now provides a low-cost alternative to some of the excessively expensive platforms that are currently situated on the list of drones approved for Advanced Operation either within controlled airspace, near people, or over people (or all three)… most of which are over $15,000 CAD.
 With this announcement, owners of the DJI Spark, which costs less than $1,000 CAD will now be able to operate in controlled airspace, provided they follow all of the other regulations specific for Advanced Operations (and the general provisions) outlined in Part IX of the Canadian Aviation Regulations.

 If you own one of the systems on the list, you should be thinking about the next steps now…

 Where can I take RPAS Ground School (Advanced Drone Training) to obtain my Advanced Operations Pilot Certificate from Transport Canada?

 Also, once you have completed your Advanced Exam, you will be required to register your drone, and then undergo a practical Flight Review assessment.
 We have Flight Reviewers set up all across Canada in major hubs, including Edmonton, Calgary, Kelowna, Saskatoon, Winnipeg and Moncton.
-We will begin running Flight Reviews in late April, 2019 and the cost will be $199 per person.
-However, if you Pre-Register for a Flight Review, you will be able to save $50, so make sure to do that before April!
+You can find out more here!

 What does this mean if you are currently using a DJI platform, but not one of the systems indicated on the list?